alfaresof/alfaresof/README.md

 - 👋 Hi, I’m @alfaresof
-- 👀 I’m interested in full-stack dev
+- 👀 I’m interested in full-stack dev with flutter and django
 - 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on build apps
 - 📫 How to reach me @alfaresof